Aparna Gopinath

-Aparna Gopinath is an Indian film actress and theatre artist.
+Aparna Gopinath is a former Indian film actress and theatre artist.
 She debuted in 2013, with the Malayalam film ABCD: American-Born Confused Desi opposite Dulquer Salmaan.

 Early life

 Aparna was born into a Malayali family in Chennai.
 She was a theatre artist and contemporary dancer before her acting debut.
 She has associated herself with Koothu-P-Pattarai, an avant-garde theatre movement of Chennai, and had also acted in renowned plays like Six Characters in Search of an Author, Woyzeck, Moonshine, Sky Toffee, Sangadi Arinjo based on seven short stories of Vaikom Muhammad Basheer and several Shakespearean plays.

 Career

 Movie career

 She debuted in movies with Martin Prakkat's ABCD: American-Born Confused Desi which became a super hit.
 She played the role of Madhumitha, a college student and the love interest of Dulquer Salmaan in the movie.
 Her second movie as heroine was Asif Ali starrer Bicycle Thieves.

 She played the female lead in Mamas' Mannar Mathai Speaking 2 which is a sequel to 1995 cult comedy Mannar Mathai Speaking and Boban Samuel's Happy Journey (2014) starring Jayasurya.
 She played the role of a junior journalist in director Venu's film Munnariyippu starring Mammootty which fetched rave reviews for her acting skills.
 She had signed Mohanlal-Priyadarshan film Ammu to Ammu but it was later shelved due to production difficulties.
 In 2016, she completed Kranthi which saw no theatrical release.